Old Inchbrook School

 The property's garden is enclosed, however, please note that some areas of the garden are not visible from the house.
 The garden ceases to be enclosed when a car is parked on one of the parking spaces, by the front door.

 A small quantity of initial consumables is provided for your convenience (eg. tea, coffee, sugar, dishwasher tablets, washing up liquid, soap, washing powder, toilet rolls, etc), however, you should not expect the quantity of these provisions to be sufficient for the duration of your stay.

 This is an old property and has many character features, including narrow and steep stairs, low beams, multiple floors and a sloping garden, which could pose difficulty to guests with limited mobility, or carrying babies, both in terms of their general movement and their ability to quickly exit the house in the event of an emergency.

-In particular, guests should note that the ladder to bedroom 2 is very steep, as is the ladder to the single bed in bedroom 3.
+In particular, guests should note that the ladder to bedroom 4 is very steep and has alternating single steps, as is the ladder to the single bed in bedroom 3.
 One of the beds in bedroom 2 is accessed by climbing through a restricted height gap in the roof beams.

 There is a small uncovered pond in the garden of the property.